It’s Simple: Eat These 5 Foods, Lose WeightArticle posted in: Diet & Nutrition

 Their secret?
 In scientific speak, it’s satiety.
 In layman’s terms, these foods promote a feeling of fullness, which can prevent you from having seconds (and sometimes even finishing firsts, never mind reaching for dessert).
 This is the key to losing weight fast.

-Simple weight loss starts with adding these secret ingredients to your daily plan:
+Simple weight loss starts with adding these secret ingredients to your daily diet plan:

 Eggs for breakfast, beans at lunch, lean meat for dinner equals less hunger.
 Studies have found that adding more protein to the weight loss diet makes people feel fuller and less likely to overindulge.
 And now we know why.
 Researchers at several university centers in England and Australia, who published their findings in the journal Cell Biology in 2014, found that increasing protein in the diet food you eat can increase the amount of a hunger-fighting protein called peptide YY (PYY) in the body.
 When people were given an injection of PYY, they automatically reduced their food intake by a third.
 Your body takes a longer time to process protein than it does to absorb carbohydrates, which may account for some of its appetite-suppressing effects.
 Also, a 2015 study in the International Journal of Obesity suggests that l-cysteine, an amino acid found in protein, may be driving appetite control by suppressing ghrelin, the so-called “hunger hormone,” In the body.